benjamindraper1996/CI_PP1_MyRigs/README.md

 14. As the company owner, I want users to get to know the website.
 15. As the company owner, I want the users to be able to contact us easily.

+## Design

+### Design Choices
+The website was designed to reflect the industrial design of most computers.
+The company does add a vinyl skin to their computers depending upon the chosen design and to reflect this I have added some imagery and colour that the gaming industry uses to reflect computer gaming.